-Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any meeting of the club for which they are present.
+Each Member in good standing whose dues are paid for the current year shall be entitled to one vote on any motion at any meeting of the club for which they are present.
 Mail voting will only be used for Judges Selection.
 All motions at standing meetings will require a quorum to be present for voting.

 ARTICLE III – DIRECTORS AND OFFICERS

 The Board shall be comprised of the President, Vice-President, Secretary, Treasurer and three other persons all of whom shall be members in good standing and all of whom shall be elected for one-year terms at the Club’s annual meeting as provided in Article IV and shall serve until their successors are elected.
 General management of the Club’s affairs shall be entrusted to the Board of Directors.

 The Club’s officers, consisting of President, Vice-President, Secretary and Treasurer shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

 (a) The President shall preside at all meetings of the Club and of the Board, and shall have the duties and powers normally appurtenant to the office of the President in addition to those particularly specified in these By-laws.

 (b) The Vice-President shall have the duties and exercise the powers of the President in case of the President’s death, absence or incapacity.